-- Less is more
+Less is more

 “Worst-of” or “Combined” basket

-This is a very important detail and is easily overlooked by advisers and clients alike.
+This is a very important detail clients and advisers easily overlook.
 The most common structured note uses a ‘worst-of’ basket.
-This means that the performance of the entire note depends on the worst performing individual asset of the basket.
+This means that the performance of the entire note depends only on the worst performing individual component of the basket.
 If your basket consists of correlated assets this would be the preferred structure.

-A less desirable structure would be the ‘combined-performance’ basket as the performance of all underlying assets is combined and then measured.
-Let’s look at an example, if your basket contains four equities and the barrier is set at 50% all that is required for the barrier to be hit is a 12.5% drop in price across all equities.
-Such notes look secure at first sight, but are not secure at all, if the performance is correlated!
+A less desirable structure would be the ‘combined-performance’ basket.
+Here the performance of all underlying assets is combined and then measured.
+Let’s look at an example, if your basket contains four equities and the barrier is 50% it only requires a 12,5% drop across all equities to hit the barrier.
+Such notes seem secure at first sight due to the high barrier, but are not secure at all, especially if the performance of the equities correlates strongly!

 “European” or “American” barrier